 The Business Case for Sustainable Development

-Charles O. Holliday, Jr, Chairman and CEO, DuPont; Stephan Schmidheiny, Honorary Chairman, World Business Council for Sustainable Development; and Philip Watts, Chairman of the Committee of Managing Directors, Royal Dutch/Shell Group of Companies40% discount on this title
+Charles O. Holliday, Jr, Chairman and CEO, DuPont; Stephan Schmidheiny, Honorary Chairman, World Business Council for Sustainable Development; and Philip Watts, Chairman of the Committee of Managing Directors, Royal Dutch/Shell Group of Companies

 August 2002 288 pp 234 x 156 mm